-If you feel good, handle everyday life reasonably well, know when to stop, can pull back when needed, say no to others and yes to yourself when required, then you are probably doing pretty well.
+If you feel good, handle everyday life reasonably well, know when to stop, can pull back when needed, say no to others and yes to yourself, then you are probably doing pretty well.

-If you can also balance pushing a little to manage or cope with something extra because you know you have spare capacity or the space and ability to rest afterwards then BIG TICK to you, your self-care has gone up a notch.
+Can you also push a little to manage or cope with something extra?
+Do you know you have spare capacity or the space and ability to rest afterwards?
+BIG TICK to you, your self-care has gone up a notch.

 Spending your substance